myunus-info/project-9/README.md

 4. Implemented Context API
 5. Used React Hook Form
 6. Used bootstrap for responsiveness
+7. Implemented media queries along with bootstrap 0.5+
-7. Firebase authentication
+8. Firebase authentication
-8. Shared authentication and private routing
+9. Shared authentication and private routing